 Once you have your evisa you should print it and keep it with your passport at all times.

-If you do not have your visa three weeks prior to departure please notify your Program Manager.
+If you do not have your visa three weeks prior to departure please notify your Program Advisor.